pretix/pretix-docs/docs/guides/widget.md

 The subevent takes only a single date ID as an argument.
 It is **not** possible to filter for more than one date with this method.
-If you want to display several dates from your event series, but not all of them, [filter them by metadata attribute](widget.md#filtering-dates-by-metadata-attribute).
+If you want to display multiple dates from your event series, but not all of them, [filter them by metadata attribute](widget.md#filtering-dates-by-metadata-attribute).

 #### Filtering dates by metadata attribute

-If you are hosting several dates in an event series, but only want to display some of them in the widget, then you should use metadata attributes.
+If you are hosting multiple dates in an event series, but only want to display some of them in the widget, then you should use metadata attributes.
 This section explains how to create metadata attributes, assign them to your dates, and set a filter in the widget.

 You can create metadata attributes by navigating to :navpath:Your organizer → :fa3-wrench: Settings → Event metadata: and clicking the :btn-icon:fa3-plus: Create a new property: button.